GSYAtools/Fairness/README.md

 ## Acknowledgments

-- The UNSW-NB15 dataset was created by the Cyber Range Lab at UNSW Canberra and is provided for academic use by Nour Moustafa and Jill Slay.
+- The UNSW dataset was created by the Cyber Range Lab at UNSW Canberra and is provided for academic use by Nour Moustafa and Jill Slay.